Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Introduction

-It is common for researchers to assume uniform missingness patterns~\cite{zhou2021progresses} when no information is available about the missingness patterns.
-For real-world networks, however, missingness patterns are more likely to be non-uniform either due to the nature of the underlying system or the sampling process used to gather the data \cite{marvasti2012nonuniform}.
-In cases where we have domain knowledge about the nature of the missingness (e.g., when we know the sampling method used in the data collection process), we expect to be able to achieve better link prediction performance by selecting a suitable link prediction method that works well with the missingness pattern in the dataset.
-For example, missing data in social network analysis might result from survey non-response among a closely connected group of individuals, rather than being randomly distributed \cite{jorgensen2018using} or through egocentric sampling~\cite{li2023link}.
-Moreover, missing friendship relationships often occur among outliers within a group who are not closely connected to the rest of the friends, unlike other nodes \cite{handcock2007modeling}.
-In protein-protein interaction networks, the absence of a few proteins can lead to missing edges related to all of them, thereby providing no information about the relevant nodes \cite{kong2022protrec}.
-Therefore, assuming uniform random missingness is not always appropriate when evaluating link prediction algorithms for real-world use.
+In many studies, researchers assume that edges are lost uniformly at random; that is, the resulting missing-edge pattern is uniform.
+Indeed, it is especially common for researchers to assume a uniform missing-edge pattern~\cite{zhou2021progresses} when no information about the true missing-edge pattern is available.
+However, missing-edge patterns in real-world settings are likely to be non-uniform due to the nature of the underlying system or the sampling process used to gather the data \cite{marvasti2012nonuniform}.
+In cases where one has knowledge about the missing-edge pattern, e.g.\ when one knows the sampling method used in the data collection process, we expect that a researcher might achieve better link prediction performance by selecting a suitable link prediction method for the expected missing-edge pattern in their dataset.
+For example, missing data in social network analysis can result from survey non-response among a closely connected group of individuals, rather than being uniformly distributed \cite{jorgensen2018using}, or through egocentric sampling~\cite{li2023link}.
+Moreover, missing friendship relationships often occur among outliers within a group who are not closely connected to the rest of the group, unlike other nodes \cite{handcock2007modeling}.
+In protein-protein interaction networks, the absence of a few proteins can lead to missing edges related to all of the missing proteins, therefore providing no information about the relevant nodes \cite{kong2022protrec}.
+Assuming uniform random missing-edge patterns can thus be inappropriate for link prediction in real-world networks.